Oyasuba Ancient Tomb / Bungaku-no Mori Museum in Koriyama City, Fukushima

 Bungaku-no Mori Museum

-Yuriko Miyamoto showed up in the literacy world with her story of “A Crowd of Poor People” when she was 17.
-The story was set in Koriyama at the time of Asaka development.
+Yuriko Miyamoto first appeared on the literary scene at just 17 years old with her story “A Crowd of Poor People”, set in Koriyama during the development of the Asaka area.

 Bungaku-no Mori Museum

-There are three Akutagawa Prize winners; Gishu Nakayama; Kaoru Tounobe; Sokyu Genyu, who graduated from Fukushima Prefectual Asaka High School in Kaisei area
+Three Akutagawa Prize winners graduated from Fukushima Prefectural Asaka High School in the Kaisei area of Koriyama:

 Bungaku-no Mori Museum